Regulation of Charlatans in High-Skill Professions

 47 Pages Posted: 4 Jun 2017 Last revised: 30 Dec 2020

 Date Written: August 26, 2019

-We study a market for a skill that is in short supply and high demand, where the presence of charlatans (professionals who sell a service that they do not deliver on) is an equilibrium outcome.
-We use this model to evaluate the standards and disclosure requirements that exist in these markets.
-We show that reducing the number of charlatans through regulation decreases consumer surplus.
-Although both standards and disclosure drive charlatans out of the market, consumers are worse off because of the resulting reduction in competition amongst producers.
+We model a market for a skill in short supply and high demand, where the presence of charlatans (professionals who sell a service they do not deliver on) is an equilibrium outcome.
+Under a set of plausible assumptions, reducing the number of charlatans through regulation lowers consumer surplus because of the resulting reduction in competition amongst producers.
 Decreasing the number of charlatans turns a lower quality buyer’s market into a higher quality seller’s market.
 Producers strictly benefit from this reduction, likely explaining the regulation we observe.
 The effect on total surplus depends on the type of regulation.
 We derive the factors that drive the cross-sectional variation in charlatans (regulation) across professions.

 Keywords: Charlatans, Regulation, Information Disclosure, Licensing, Competition